 While there are a few exercises that will help build strong shapely legs and a firm rounded bottom, none is more effective than the squat.
 Easy to perform once you learn the correct form, no gym or machines needed and you can begin with only your bodyweight as resistance.

-While squatting may appear as simple as sitting in a chair then standing, it is actually a complex compound movement that requires thought and practice in order to be done safely and correctly.
+While squatting may appear as simple as sitting in a chair than standing, it is actually a complex compound movement that requires thought and practice in order to be done safely and correctly.

 Here are a few tips on how to make each squat more effective in toning your thighs and butt.

-Ensure that your spine is upright with a very slight arch.
+2. Ensure that your spine is upright with a very slight arch.
 Don’t slouch or bend your back which may cause injury.
-If performing body weight squats, relax your arms at your sides or cross them across your chest.
+If performing bodyweight squats, relax your arms at your sides or cross them across your chest.

 Squats are a simple and effective exercise that when done properly, you can target and build strong shapely thighs and buttocks.
 Make every squat count.